APKLab/APKLab/README.md

 - Decode all the resources from an APK
 - Disassemble the APK to Dalvik bytecode aka Smali
 - Decompile the APK to Java source
-- Malware Analysis using Quark-Engine
+- Interactive Malware Analysis Report
-- Initialize project directory as Git repo
+- Initialize Project dir as Git repo
+- Excellent Smali language support with [**Smalise**](https://github.com/LoyieKing/Smalise)
 - Analyze & Hack effectively with feature-rich VS Code
 - Apply MITM patch for HTTPS inspection
 - Build an APK from Smali and resources